fdenoodt/UA-Artificial-Intelligence-Labs/readme.md

   Succeeded?

   - Yes?
 Great, you can come an hour later to next week's lab session.
   - No?
-No worries, you can continue on them in next week's lab practical (hour 1) and ask for questions or tips if needed.
+No worries, you can continue with them in next week's lab practical (hour 1) and ask for questions or tips if needed.

 <img src="assets/image-20240930133813326.png" alt="image-20240930133813326" style="zoom: 50%;" />